Léonie d'Aunet: Literary career

 On September 10, 1845, she entered the convent of the Augustines, where she remained for about six months.
 Once released, she made frequent visits to Hugo's home.
 Adèle Hugo helped her, in exchange for clothing advice and interior decoration, to launch her literary career.
 Some even affirmed that most of her books were due to Victor Hugo When Hugo left for exile, Adèle dissuaded her from joining him, but their correspondence did not cease.
-He, feeling responsible for the children of Leonie, upon his return from exile, regularly sent her money until his death.
+He, feeling responsible for the children of Léonie, upon his return from exile, regularly sent her money until his death.

 She entered into the literary career under her maiden name, after her legal separation from her husband in 1855.
 She began by publishing, as a book with Hachette, the account of her journey to Spitzbergen under the title of Voyage d'une femme au Spitzberg.
 This work was followed by the Un Mariage en province (1856), published in La Presse; The Vengeance (1857), Étiennette, Silvère, The Secret (1859), The Heritage of the Marquis d'Elsigny for the Library of the Railways from Hachette Publishers, and which earned her a distinguished place in the world of letters.